 We understand the importance of forgiveness.

 When people can’t forgive they hold onto grudges and grow bitter and not only criticize the person they can’t forgive but everyone around them.
 They can become very difficult to be around and hard to communicate with.
-Without realizing they ruin other relationships in their lives because they couldn’t forgive a particular person.
+Without realizing they ruin other relationships in their lives because they can’t forgive a particular person.

 That’s a high price to pay and one you want to avoid.

 Another way to think of it is to think of when you did something regretful, stupid, or hurtful to someone else and they forgave you.
-Forgiveness allowed your relationship to continue and grow.
+Forgiveness allows your relationship to continue and grow.
 Forgiveness gave you peace of mind.
 Doesn’t someone else deserve that peace?

 Be compassionate, be kind, and forgive often.